 - Vegetable oil for frying

-- To make the buñuelos, in the bowl of a mixer set with the hook attachment, add the flour, baking powder, salt and sugar.
+- In the bowl of a mixer set with the hook attachment, add the flour, baking powder, salt and sugar.
 Make room in the middle and add the egg, anise liquor and orange juice.
 Begin beating, at low speed, for a couple minutes.
 Add the butter and continue beating for another 10 to 12 minutes.
 The dough should be very smooth and elastic.

 - Butter a large mixing bowl.
 Place the dough in the bowl and cover with a kitchen towel.
 Let the dough rest for anywhere from 20 to 30 minutes.
 Divide the dough into 12 to 15 balls, of about 1½ inches, and place them in a baking sheet.
 Cover with a kitchen towel.